enso-org/enso/docs/debugger/runtime-debugging.md

 really want to stick with _IntelliJ_ as your only tool, following steps may help you to skip all the irrelevant code and get to the code you are interested in:

+- To get the mapping to Enso source code, evaluate the following expression in the Java debugger: `this.getRootNode().getSourceSection()`.
+Note that this, obviously, works only when the debugger is stopped in some Truffle node code.
 - To debug a method called `foo`, put a breakpoint in `org.enso.interpreter.node.ClosureRootNode#execute` with a condition on `this.name.contains("foo")`